House of Mecklenburg

-The House of Mecklenburg, also known as Nikloting, is a North German dynasty of Polabian origin that ruled until 1918 in the Mecklenburg region, being among the longest-ruling families of Europe.
+The House of Mecklenburg, also known as the Nikloting dynasty, is a North German family of Polabian origin that ruled until 1918 in the Mecklenburg region, being among the longest-ruling families of Europe.
 Queen Juliana of the Netherlands (1909–2004), former Queen of the Netherlands (1948–1980), was an agnatic member of this house.

 Origin

-The family was established by Pribislav, an Obotrite prince who converted to Christianity and accepted the suzerainty of Saxon Duke Henry the Lion (r.
-1142–1180), his fallen father's enemy, and became the Lord of Mecklenburg (derived from Mikla Burg, "big fortress", their main fortress).
+The family was established by Pribislav, an Obotrite prince who converted to Christianity and accepted the suzerainty of the Saxon duke Henry the Lion, his fallen father's enemy, and became the lord of Mecklenburg (derived from Mikla Burg, "big castle", their main fortress).
 The Obotrites were subsequently Germanized.
-The main branch of the house was elevated in 1347 to ducal rank.
+The main branch of the family was elevated in 1347 to ducal rank.

 Coats of arms

 Coat of arms of Mecklenburg split into six quarters and one inescutcheon shield in the middle.

 Each field in the coat of arm symbolizes one of the seven high lordly dominions of the state of Mecklenburg: upper-left quarter: Duchy of Mecklenburg, upper-right quarter: Lordship of Rostock, middle-left quarter divided in two: Principality of Schwerin, middle inescutcheon: County of Schwerin, middle-right quarter: Principality of Ratzeburg, lower-left quarter: Lordship of Stargard, and lower-right quarter: Principality of Wenden.